CliMA/Oceananigans.jl/docs/src/numerical_implementation/spatial_operators.md

 ## Differences

 Difference operators act as the discrete form of the derivative operator.
 Care must be taken when calculating differences on a staggered grid.
-For example, the the difference of a cell-centered variable such as temperature $T$ lies on the faces  in the direction of the difference, and vice versa.
+For example, the the difference of a cell-centered variable such as temperature ``T`` lies on the faces  in the direction of the difference, and vice versa.
 In principle, there are three difference operators, one for each  direction
 ```math